Multiple Access Channel Simulation: Introduction

 \section{Introduction}

 What is the minimum amount of communication required to create correlation remotely?
 The \emph{channel simulation} problem seeks to answer this fundamental question.
 In the point-to-point formulation, an encoder observing an independent and identically distributed (i.i.d.) source $X^n$ with distribution $q_X$ sends a message through a noiseless link to a decoder.
 The decoder has to output $Y^n$ such that the total variation distance between the joint distribution on $(X^n,Y^n)$ and the i.i.d. joint distribution induced by passing the source $X^n$ through a discrete memoryless channel $q_{Y|X}$ vanishes asymptotically.
 This requirement that the synthesized joint distribution be \emph{close} to the desired i.i.d. joint distribution in total variation distance has been termed as \emph{strong coordination}~\cite{cuff2010coordination}, which is also the focus of this paper.
 A source of common randomness accessible to both the encoder and the decoder may assist them in the aforementioned task.
 This framework was first investigated by Bennett et al.~\cite{BennettSST02} assuming unlimited common randomness, where they established a `reverse Shannon theorem' to synthesize a noisy channel from a noiseless channel\footnote{Referring to Shannon's channel coding theorem as the simulation of a noiseless channel using a noisy channel.}.
 It was shown that the minimum communication rate is nothing but the mutual information $I(X;Y)$ of the joint distribution.
 Harsha et al.~\cite{Harsha2010} studied the non-asymptotic version of this problem.
 Winter~\cite{winter2002compression} studied the setting with limited common randomness, albeit only for a certain extremal operating point.
 Cuff~\cite{cuff2013distributed} and Bennett et al.~\cite{6757002} independently determined the entire optimal trade-off between communication and shared randomness rates.
 Later, Wilde et al.~\cite{wilde2012information} obtained a similar trade-off in the quantum information-theoretic setting, generalizing the above result.
-Yassaee~et~al.~\cite{YassaeeGA15} established a similar trade-off for channel simulation in a point-to-point network with side-information at the decoder.
-A weaker form of coordination, namely, \emph{empirical coordination}, where only the empirical distribution of the sequence of samples is required to be close to the desired distribution, has also been studied in point-to-point networks~\cite{cuff2010coordination,YassaeeGA15,CerviaLBT16,Treust17,ChouBK18,MylonakisSS19}.
+Yassaee~et~al.~\cite{YassaeeGA15} established a similar trade-off for channel simulation in a point-to-point network with side-information at the decoder. {\blue Simulation of a channel using another channel (instead of the noiseless communication link) was studied by Haddadpour et al.~\cite{HaddadpourYBGAA17} and Cervia et al.~\cite{CerviaLLB20}.} A weaker form of coordination, namely, \emph{empirical coordination}, where only the empirical distribution of the sequence of samples is required to be close to the desired distribution, has also been studied in point-to-point networks~\cite{cuff2010coordination,YassaeeGA15,CerviaLBT16,Treust17,ChouBK18,MylonakisSS19}.